yeojz/otplib/apps/docs/guide/troubleshooting.md

 ### "Existing enrollments stopped verifying after an upgrade"

-Older versions of the default crypto plugin (`@otplib/plugin-crypto-noble`) fell back to SHA-512 for any algorithm name they did not recognise.
+**Affects `@otplib/plugin-crypto-noble` 13.0.0 – 13.4.1**, the default crypto plugin.
+In that range it fell back to SHA-512 for any algorithm name it did not recognise.
 A caller passing `'SHA1'` or `'SHA256'` — spellings TypeScript rejects, but plain JavaScript does not — silently got HMAC-SHA-512 with no error.
 Those tokens were self-consistent, so they verified against otplib and nothing else.

-Current versions remove the fallback: an unrecognised name throws `AlgorithmUnsupportedError`, and a recognised one computes the algorithm it actually names.
-If secrets enrolled before the upgrade stop verifying, they were almost certainly created through that path.
+Later versions remove the fallback: an unrecognised name throws `AlgorithmUnsupportedError`, and a recognised one computes the algorithm it actually names.
+If secrets enrolled on 13.4.1 or earlier stop verifying after you upgrade, they were almost certainly created through that path.

 Two ways out: